westerndevs/western-devs-website/source/_posts/fibonacci.md

 fib(n) = (Phi^n - phi^n)/(Phi - phi)
 ```

-In code we can do
+In code we can do the following to generate all the fib numbers up to n

 ```csharp
 static double Phi = (1 + Math.Pow(5,.5))/2;